TranPhucVinh/Cplusplus/Algorithms/README.md

 ```
 **std::reverse()** returns void, so don't assign it to any variable.
 # std::rotate()
-``std::rotate()`` rotates a sequence.
-Rotate means moving the first element of a sequence to its end.
+``std::rotate()`` rotates a sequence to the left.
+Left rotate means moving the first element of a sequence to its end.

 ```cpp
 std::rotate(first, middle, last);